How to Become a Certified Health Education Specialist

 - NCHEC recommends that individuals complete 15 CECH each year to ensure they’ll be ready for recertification at the end of five years, but this is not a requirement.

-Why Become a CHES®
+Why Become a Certified Health Education Specialist?

 Pursuing certification signals to potential employers and clients that an individual is recognized as an effective communicator and health education expert.
-Furthermore, the number of educators pursuing certification is increasing.

 Request Brochure